 by Heidi Riley

-Fastenal is an international company specializing in supply chain management and serves the business-to-business (B2B) sector.
+Fastenal is an international distribution company specializing in inventory management which serves the business-to-business (B2B) sector.

-“We sell products and solutions such as fasteners, safety gear, chemicals, hydraulics, welding, and power transmission – anything that makes the world run,” says Christopher MacDonald, General Manager of the Fastenal location in Charlottetown.
+They sell products and solutions such as fasteners, safety gear, masks, chemicals, hydraulics, welding, and power transmission that keep a business functioning.

-“About 20,000 employees work in 3,200 locations of Fastenal, and there are over 520 specialist occupations within the company.”
+“About 20,000 employees work in 3,200 locations of Fastenal in 25 countries, and there are over 520 specialist occupations within the company.
+There are opportunities in HR, safety, and solutions.”

 The Charlottetown location has seven employees.
-“We currently have openings for at least one or two more people, and we are hiring at present,” says Christopher.
+“We currently have openings for at least one or two more people, and we are hiring at present,” says Claudia.

 “Each location of Fastenal is run like a small business, making their own decisions and doing their own selling and logistics with the support of the multinational company.
 When you are a student working with the company, you can learn a lot.
 You can start in two separate paths: supply chain or marketing/sales.
 You can grow and learn what really interests you, and you have many options.”